 A good museum lunch should be relatively affordable, and easy to eat.
 It’s not something I gorge on, but eat to fill up on energy.
 It gives me a chance to rest my feet and mind, and reflect on whatever exhibition I’ve just seen; to let it sink in and think about if there is anything in the exhibition I want to see again.

-Due to the current situation with the novel coronavirus, Covid-19, many museums have limited opening hours and some are temporarily closed.
+Due to the current situation with the coronavirus Covid-19, many museums have limited opening hours only admitting a reduced number of visitors at any given time.
+Some are temporarily closed.
 We reserve ourselves for any errors in this guide and refer directly to the museums for further questions.

-Due to the COVID-19 pandemic, the Swedish government has restricted the sale of alcohol in bars and restaurants, until further notice.
-No alcohol is to be served after 8 pm (20:00).
-This might lead to some restaurants and bars closing earlier than usual, or not opening at all.
+Due to the COVID-19 pandemic, the Swedish government has restricted the sale of alcohol in bars and restaurants, until May 17.
+All restaurants and bars must close at 8.30 pm (20.30).
+This might lead to some restaurants and bars not opening at all.

 I think it’s important that museum restaurants have a varied menu, as well and not just the same three dishes every time.
 Unless you’re visiting with children, of course.
 Convincing my granddaughter’s 4-year old son to eat an Osso Bucco might prove difficult, after all.